CaguranganJos/PROGRAMMING-ASSIGNMENT-4---DATA-WRANGLING-AND-DATA-VISUALIZATION/README.md

 ```python
 raw_b['Average'] = raw_b[['Math','Electronics','GEAS','Communication']].mean(axis=1)
 ```
 4. Then, I used .loc function, inside this is three conditions.
-Namely, the following, Condition 1: Select only the rows containing "Mindanao" in the "Hometown" Column.
+Namely, the following, <br>
+Condition 1: Select only the rows containing "Mindanao" in the "Hometown" Column. <br>
-Condition 2: Select only the rows containing "Female" in the "Gender" Column.
+Condition 2: Select only the rows containing "Female" in the "Gender" Column. <br>
-Condition 3: Select only the rows containing a value greater than or equal to 55 in the "Average" Column.
+Condition 3: Select only the rows containing a value greater than or equal to 55 in the "Average" Column. <br>
 With all these conditions, I have included in the data frama the columns: "Name", "Track", "Electronics" and "Average".
 All these are stored in "mindy" and their index got reset.
 ```python
 mindy = raw_b.loc[(raw_b["Hometown"]=='Mindanao')